temporalio/ui-server/README.md

 make
 ```

-This will install required tools, build the project and create an executable `webv2`
+This will install required tools, build the project and create an executable `ui-server`

 To start the server, execute
 ```
-./web-go start
+./ui-server start
 ```

 - Open http://localhost:8080/ in the browser to explore the UI